Vietsol-Co-Ltd/CAN-tracing/README.md

 ## Customization.

-The main thing is to handel all the possible ~130 different types of `objectType`s.
+The main thing is to handle all the possible ~130 different types of `objectType`s.
 Using read_blf_struct to catch the first static struct formatted part of the data.
 Then as a second stage catch the rest of the data that is in dynamic size.

 By looking into `binlog_objects.h` one can see the structs on the early versions of BLF.
 However this is not always true. best way is to look into `vector_blf` reference to see what is done there. `blf_structs.hh` contains a small subset of the various structs.
 It is not complete!